 Introducing the JP Australia Super Lightwind 2026.

-No foil needed—you won't find another board that gets you up and gliding as early and as effortlessly as the JP Super Lightwind.
+No Foil necessary, you won't find another board that gets you up and gliding as early and as effortlessly as the JP Super Lightwind.

-Since its introduction in 2011, it has been virtually unrivalled as one of the few genuine light wind boards on the market.
+Since its introduction in 2011, it has been virtually unrivaled as one of the few true light wind boards on the market.
 It glides in almost no wind and reaches top speed immediately.
-At the same time, it is incredibly comfortable, smooth, and super easy to ride for its size.
+At the same time, it rides incredibly comfortably, smoothly, and super easily for its size.

 You have to try it to believe how much fun you can have in almost no wind.
 Light wind blasting!

-The top priority in Werner Gnigler's design briefing was to combine outstanding early planing with an electrifying feel and a super-uncomplicated ride.
+The number one priority in Werner Gnigler's design briefing was to combine outstanding early planing with an electrifying feel and a super easy ride.

 To achieve this, the outline is long.
 This creates a balanced curve for a smooth and effortless transition from non-planing to planing.

-Another effect is that you benefit from a comfortable, parallel stance and the power is transferred evenly from both legs to the edge.
+Another effect is that you benefit from a comfortable, parallel stance and the power is evenly distributed from both legs to the edge.
 For a board of this size, the shape feels small and lively underfoot, yet is much easier to control than previous models.
-This is definitely one of the highlights of this shape.
+This is definitely a highlight of this shape.

 How easy it is to ride and how well it can be controlled is also evident when jibing.
-Not only does the outline ensure good maneuverability, but the thin and smoothly shaped edge—especially at the rear—also allows for perfect posture and comfort in all different footstrap positions, perfect for fins and foils.
+Not only does the outline provide good maneuverability, but the thin and smoothly shaped edge—especially at the rear—allows for perfect posture and comfort in all different footstrap positions, perfect for fin and Foil.

-The concave deck lowers the pivot point of the mast foot, reduces swing weight, and provides extra control when you're pushing the limits or carving.
-The sail foot is lower, which naturally closes the gap between the sail and the board.
+The concave deck lowers the pivot point of the Baseplate, reduces swing weight, and provides extra control when you're pushing the limits or carving.
+The sail foot comes lower, naturally closing the gap between the sail and the board.
 This further increases light wind efficiency.

-Large cutouts provide the perfect mix of early release and long rail line for control with fins.
-They make the rails at the tail thinner.
+Large cutouts provide the perfect mix of early release and long rail line for control with a fin.
+They make the rails thinner at the rear.
 This allows you to easily edge the board at high speed and carve through the jibe.
 When foiling, they also give you extra flex and help load the wings for takeoff.

-Wood Pro - Super Lightwind / Foil / Tuttle Specifications
+Wood Pro - Super Lightwind / Foil / Tuttle Specs

 |---|---|---|---|---|---|---|---|---|